-If there are rules on the server associated with this folder, the server sets the HasRules parameter value to non-zero.
-If no rules are associated with this folder, the flag value is set to zero. <2>
+If there are rules on the server associated with this folder, the server sets the HasRules parameter value to non-zero (TRUE).
+If no rules are associated with this folder, the HasRules value is set to 0x00 (FALSE).<2>

 For more details about rules, see [MS-OXORULE].